CuberYyc808/KerrGeodesics.jl/README.md

 ![Particle trajectory around Kerr black hole](example/Trajectory_generic.gif)

-You can find a example of how to visualize your results in [example](example/Test_KerrGeodesics.ipynb)
+You can find an example of how to visualize your results in [example](example/Test_KerrGeodesics.ipynb)

 ## License
 The package is licensed under the MIT License.